Staff Answer

 May 04, 2026 - 02:59 PM

-A hydrophilic catheter is an intermittent catheter with a special coating that becomes slippery when activated by water or solution.
-The coating is designed to help reduce friction during catheter use.
+A hydrophilic catheter is an intermittent catheter with a coating that becomes slippery when activated by water or solution.
+The hydrophilic coating is designed to help reduce friction during catheter use without requiring separate lubricating jelly.

-Hydrophilic catheters can vary by length, French size, tip style, packaging, and activation method.
-Product details should be reviewed carefully to confirm how the catheter is prepared, packaged, and intended to be used according to the manufacturer’s instructions and healthcare guidance.
+Hydrophilic catheters can vary by catheter length, French size, tip style, material, packaging, sterility, and activation method.
+Product details, manufacturer instructions, and healthcare guidance should be reviewed carefully to confirm how the catheter is prepared, packaged, and intended to be used.